rubenrosales/Microcanopy-demo/README.md

 # Microcanopy
 Microcanopy is a trading and educational website for cannabis.

-Due to not owning the product I'm only allowed to publicly show our file structure.
+Due to not owning the product I'm not allowed to publicly show our codebase.

 This project is currently under development but here is a demo of our dev branch: http://104.248.119.107:3000/